ariadnacilleros/tensorQTL_workshop/README.md

 ## Genotype input

 The input for TensorQTL of the genotype data must be a PLINK binary file format, which is a set of three different files: [.bim](https://www.cog-genomics.org/plink/1.9/formats#bim), containing the information of the SNPs, [.fam](https://www.cog-genomics.org/plink/1.9/formats#fam), with the information of the samples, and [.bed](https://www.cog-genomics.org/plink/1.9/formats#bed), a binary file with the genotype of the samples.
-But on some cases, the genotype raw data comes within a [Variant Call Format file](https://samtools.github.io/hts-specs/VCFv4.2.pdf).
+But in some cases, the genotype raw data comes within a [Variant Call Format file](https://samtools.github.io/hts-specs/VCFv4.2.pdf).
 Therefore, with the PLINK tools, we will need to transform it:

 `plink --vcf {input name} --make-bed --out {output name}`